vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-export-from-nebula.md

       address:{
         graph:["127.0.0.1:9669"]

-        # the address of any of the meta services
+        # the address of any of the meta services.
+        # if your NebulaGraph server is in virtual network like k8s, please config the leader address of meta.
         meta:["127.0.0.1:9559"]
       }
       user: root